flyteorg/flyteidl/index.rst

 ``Flyteidl`` contains the core language specification of Flyte, using `Google's Protocol Buffers <https://developers.google.com/protocol-buffers>`_.
 The Specification contains:

 #.
-The core specification for Flyte workflows, tasks and the type system
+The core specification for Flyte workflows, tasks, and the type system
 #.
 The specification for FlyteAdmin's `gRPC <https://grpc.io/>`_ and ``REST`` endpoints
 #.
-Some of the core plugin APIs like - Spark, Sagemaker, etc,.
+Some of the core plugin APIs like - Spark, Sagemaker, etc.

 This specification is used to generate client stubs for `Flytekit <https://flyte.readthedocs.io/projects/flytekit>`_, `Flytekit Java <https://github.com/spotify/flytekit-java>`_, `Flytectl <https://github.com/flyteorg/flytectl>`_ and the `FlyteAdmin Service <https://pkg.go.dev/github.com/lyft/flyteadmin>`_.